 The temporal variation in manganese concentrations in sediments around the ore terminal in Saldanha Bay is shown in Figure 6.18.
-Manganese concentrations at sites located along the ore terminal with in Small Bay have fluctuated over recent years.
-High concentrations of manganese were recorded at the Small Bay sites in 2014 but were found to have decreased in 2015.
-The two sites located along the ore terminal with in Big Bay however, have shown consistent increases since 2013.
+Manganese concentrations at sites located along the ore terminal within Small Bay have fluctuated over recent years.
+High concentrations of manganese were recorded at the Small Bay sites in 2014 but were found to have decreased in 2015 and 2016 with exception of SB15 where a small increase occurred.
+The two sites located along the ore terminal within Big Bay, however, have shown consistent increases from 2013 to 2015, followed by a decline in 2016.
 This may have been due to the start in manganese exports in Saldanha Bay and simply reflects the accumulation of manganese in the sediments.